-Soul care, christian formation, and professional counseling are woven together from years of training and experience integrating Christianity with the psychotherapy model called Internal Family Systems (IFS).
-Every struggle begins in ones' thought-life, working with me will help you be more intentional with your inner dialogue, resulting in the desired changes toward peacefulness.
-The inter-relatedness of spirit, mind, and body is foundational to the process of addressing every part of who you are to bring you to the next steps of your journey of experiencing the peace that passes understanding.
+Soul care, christian formation, and professional counseling are woven together from decades of training and experience integrating Christianity with the psychotherapy model called Internal Family Systems (IFS).
+Click here to watch a short video.
+Every struggle begins in ones' thought-life.
+Working with me will help you be more intentional with your inner dialogue, resulting in the desired changes toward peacefulness.
+The inter-relatedness of spirit, mind, and body is foundational to the process of addressing every part of who you are to bring you to the next steps of your journey of experiencing the peace that passes understanding."

 View most of her IFS experience here.